Uni-MuMER: Unified Multi-Task Fine-Tuning of Vision-Language Model for Handwritten Mathematical Expression Recognition: Discussion

 \section{Discussion}

 \para{For Small Models: Larger Model, Better Performance, Faster Speed} Previous HMER models were lightweight and relied on task-specific architectural designs (e.g., tree-structured modules).
 Uni-MuMER builds upon both these task-specific insights and current VLM, taking a significant step forward with a unified and more powerful model.
 Benefiting from recent advances in efficient inference frameworks, Uni-MuMER not only achieves substantially improved performance but also delivers faster inference compared to smaller models.
-Further analysis is provided in the Appendix.
+Further detail is provided in \appref{sec:app:infer}.

 \para{For VLM: A Chain-of-Thought Perspective on Expression Recognition} Unlike direct expression recognition, Uni-MuMER adopts a chain-of-thought perspective by formulating three tasks: expression tree construction, error detection and correction, and symbol counting.
-These tasks guide model step by step toward the final prediction, enhancing both interpretability and generalization.
+These tasks guide the model step by step toward the final prediction, enhancing both interpretability and generalization.
 This approach offers a novel direction for advancing expression recognition with current VLM.

 \para{Future Direction: Self-Correction for Expression Recognition} Uni-MuMER provides a new perspective for enabling self-correction during inference in expression recognition.
 By integrating the Tree-CoT mechanism with an explicit error correction task, the model can exhibit self-corrective behavior within CoT process.
-Moreover, incorporating colloquial, human-like expressions (e.g., "wait, there's a left parenthesis earlier—this is more likely a right parenthesis, not '2'") can further induce R1-like spontaneous self-correction\cite{deepseek-ai2025DeepSeekR1IncentivizingReasoning}, enhancing the upper limit of the model's performance.
+Moreover, incorporating colloquial, human-like expressions (e.g., "wait, there's a left parenthesis earlier—this is more likely a right parenthesis, not '2'") can further induce R1-like spontaneous self-correction~\cite{deepseek-ai2025DeepSeekR1IncentivizingReasoning}, enhancing the upper limit of the model's performance.

 \para{Limitations} Despite the strong results, our method has several limitations.
 Due to computational resource constraints, a 400k synthetic subset of the MathWriting dataset was unused, potentially limiting the diversity benefits.
-Besides, we don't evaluate Uni-MuMER on general VLM benchmarks, such as OCR.
-Integrating our method with general VLM fine-tuning datasets and assessing its performance on broader benchmarks remains an important area for future analysis.
+Additionally, exploring optimal task mixture ratios within Uni-MuMER and optimal domain mixture ratios between HMER-specific data and general-domain data is crucial; however, these experiments were omitted due to significant resource constraints.
+Investigating these ratios could yield further enhance performance and generalizability.